browserengineering/book/book/security.md

 [xhr-history]: https://en.wikipedia.org/wiki/XMLHttpRequest#History

-`XMLHttpRequest` is a pretty big API; typically it is used to send asynchronous `GET` or `POST` requests from JavaScript.
+`XMLHttpRequest` sends asynchronous HTTP requests from JavaScript.
 Since I'm using `XMLHttpRequest` just to illustrate security issues, I'll implement a minimal version here.
-Specifically, I'll support only the `open` and `send` methods, and only *synchronous* requests.[^obsolete]
+Specifically, I'll support only *synchronous* requests HTTP.[^obsolete] Using this minimal `XMLHttpRequest` looks like this:

 [^obsolete]: Synchronous `XMLHttpRequests` are slowly moving through
-    [deprecation and obsolescence][xhr-open], but are convenient here for quick implementation.
+    [deprecation and obsolescence][xhr-open], but I'm using them here because they are easier to implement.

 [xhr-open]: https://xhr.spec.whatwg.org/#the-open()-method

-Using this minimal `XMLHttpRequest` looks like this:

 ``` {.javascript}
 x = new XMLHttpRequest();